 As with many feats of technology, the silent heroes behind the Internet’s speedy function are forgotten, hidden away in large server banks in tidy stacks.
-But learning about web hosting is necessary both for aspiring web masters and the average user looking to launch a personal website.
+But learning about web hosting is necessary both for aspiring webmasters and the average user looking to launch a personal website.

 There are currently over one billion websites (including sub-domains) inhabiting the Internet.
-Flashback to 1996, and this number was a diminutive 100,000 websites.
+Flashback to 1996 and this number was a diminutive 100,000 websites.
 Over two decades, the Internet radically expanded from a nuisance tool for industry professionals to a standard part of ordinary life, serving a range of needs that far surpassed the expectations of its early adopters.
-Websites evolved from repositories of information to end-to-end solutions for an endless number of conveniences and needs, often substituting or rendering obsolete traditional ways of buying, interacting, socializing, and generally functioning.
-Street retail, for example, has experienced a sharp decline of foot traffic over the past two decades precisely because of the momentous rise of online retail, with companies such as Amazon having conquered many shopping markets.
+Websites evolved from repositories of information to end-to-end solutions for an endless number of conveniences and needs, often substituting or rendering obsolete traditional ways of buying, interacting, socializing, and general functioning.
+Street retail, for example, has experienced a sharp decline in foot traffic over the past two decades precisely because of the momentous rise of online retail, with companies such as Amazon having conquered many shopping markets.
 Whereas in the early years, the Internet struck many seasoned professionals as more of a consumer “trend”, online retail has grown to a point where delivery is no longer an obstacle, and the age-old superstitions about online credit card use are a thing of the past.
 Younger generations are more trusting of websites than their predecessors, even to a fault.

-Similar impact can be seen in the world of social media and instant messengers, reshaping how we communicate with our friends, families, schools, employers, and even the companies we purchase from.
+A similar impact can be seen in the world of social media and instant messengers, reshaping how we communicate with our friends, families, schools, employers, and even the companies we purchase from.
 Even traditional broadcast TV has faced challenge after challenge from on-demand entertainment options provided through services such as Netflix.

 And with each development and added convenience, our dependency has grown.
-If website servers suddenly ceased to function, our world would plunge into a figurative darkness – a digital blindness caused by little more than a loss of access.
-Because creating the reality of these expansive websites are a host of web servers, operating quietly and discreetly, often hidden away in what are known as server banks – aisled rooms where servers run 24/7 in optimal temperatures, facilitating the readily available access we’ve come to expect.
+If website servers suddenly ceased to function, our world would plunge into figurative darkness – digital blindness caused by little more than a loss of access.
+Because creating the reality of these expansive websites are a host of web servers, operating quietly and discreetly, often hidden away in what is known as server banks – aisled rooms where servers run 24/7 in optimal temperatures, facilitating the readily available access we’ve come to expect.

 Modern digital life is sustained by a host of such servers.
 And as the capabilities of our favorite websites extend, so too must the supporting systems.
 Whereas in 1996, a website would expect to hold little more than a few megabytes worth of data, in information and rudimentary graphics, services such as Netflix require servers capable of hosting thousands of terabytes worth of data, with upload streaming capabilities to match.
 In fact, it is reported that Netflix accounts for a third of the consumer Internet traffic in North America during peak times.

 In general terms, the Internet is built upon server connections.
 Just as a computer must first be built, housed, and powered before a connection can be established, so must a website.
 Before the World Wide Web, the first file transfer protocols were developed alongside the ARPANET – a rudimentary host-to-host communication network, which in its founding days primarily served electronic messengering traffic.
 Along with the creation of the Domain Name System (DNS), which enabled computers and servers to distinguish between one another, the ARPANET is widely recognized as the beginning of the modern Internet.
-The File Transfer Protocol (FPC) specification was later defined in 1973, enabling file transfers over a network connection.
+The File Transfer Protocol (FTP) specification was later defined in 1973, enabling file transfers over a network connection.
 Back then, there were only a handful of computers connected to the ARPANET – serving a hardy crew of pioneering developers.
-Whereas we often take the Internet for granted, these first seminal computer-to-computer connections were ground-breaking, and heralded a new dawn of possibility.
+Whereas we often take the Internet for granted, these first seminal computer-to-computer connections were ground-breaking and heralded a new dawn of possibility.
 Still, it wasn’t until two decades later that the Internet truly began to bloom.

 In 1990, Tim Berners-Lee proposed to build a HyperText, which would be called the “WorldWideWeb”.
 Essentially, this would be a “web” of “hypertext documents”, or HTML pages, viewable via a browser.
 HTTP was already well into development at this point, and soon after, in 1991, the first webpage was created.
 The eponymous World Wide Web became first publicly available on August 6th 1991.